-Between the of The Bar-Ilan University in Ramat Gan was entitled "Dr. Ilia Rodov The lecture by Lost Empire and Messianic Paradise: Maksymilian Kugel's Synagogue Paintings."
+The lecture by Dr. Ilia Rodov of The Bar-Ilan University in Ramat Gan was entitled "Between the Lost Empire and Messianic Paradise: Maksymilian Kugel's Synagogue Paintings."

-"The case representing the

-complex identity of a Jewish artist in interwar L'viv that I'd like to focus on in my presentation is the paintings in the Tzori Gilead synagogue at the former Kościopalni Street, now Mikhnovsky Brothers Street.
+"The case representing the complex identity of a Jewish artist in interwar L'viv that I'd like to focus on in my presentation is the paintings in the Tzori Gilead synagogue at the former Kościopalni Street, now Mikhnovsky Brothers Street.
 The synagogue was built by Albert Kornblüth in 1925.
-The wall and ceiling paintings are attributed to certain Maksymilian Kugel in an anonymous report about completing the paintings in in July 1936.
-The article informs that Kugel was a pupil and assistant of ChwilaLviv's newspaper certain Master Falkenstein in Vienna and the Fleck Brothers in Lviv.
+The wall and ceiling paintings are attributed to certain Maksymilian Kugel in an anonymous report about completing the paintings in Lviv's newspaper Chwila in July 1936.
+The article informs that Kugel was a pupil and assistant of certain Master Falkenstein in Vienna and the Fleck Brothers in Lviv.
 Maksymilian Kugel started his professional education in the early 1900s.
 Like his elder brother Joseph, a fashion tailor, Maksymilian went to study profession in Vienna and then came back to Lviv by 1910, when Maksymilian was mentioned in the Lviv address book as an "artistic painter."